Hamburger Menu Examples and Alternatives

 Take a look at the top left corner of our website.
 Do you recognize this triple bar icon?
 Every Internet user has seen it before, and we intuitively know what’s inside - a website or mobile menu.
 For any designer, it's known as a “hamburger menu” as it takes after the form of the famous sandwich.
 The icon’s design is super simple; however, its UX causes a lot of controversies, with a lot of authoritative resources, like Techcrunch, calling for killing this button and replacing it with user-friendlier options.

 In this article, we’ll get to the bottom of the advantages and disadvantages of a hamburger icon, we’ll share some good examples of its usage and offer some hamburger menu alternatives.
+You can find more works in our case studies.

 What is a hamburger menu?